| TRAVEL PLANS AND ARRIVAL IN EGYPT

 Unlike arrivals at many international locations, travel in Egypt is best-arranged in groups.
-For our comfort, we ask that everyone planning to participate in the 2008 program travel with the group on a regularly scheduled flight of Egypt Air that we have arranged at considerable savings.
-Payment in full, made payable to Southern Illinois University at Carbondale (SIUC), should be mailed to: Study Abroad Programs, Southern Illinois University at Carbondale, Carbondale, IL 62901-6885, and should be sent at your earliest convenience to secure a space in our program. cities will be arranged separately.
+For our comfort, we ask that everyone planning to participate in the 2021 program travel with the group on a regularly scheduled flight of United Airlines that we have arranged at considerable savings.
+Payment in full, made payable to Southern Illinois University at Carbondale (SIUC), should be mailed to: Study Abroad Programs, Southern Illinois University at Carbondale, Carbondale, IL 62901-6885, and should be sent at your earliest convenience to secure a space in our program.

 WHAT ACCOMMODATIONS ARE INCLUDED?